Two Kurdish couples from Turkey held in Iranian prisons as their children face separation

 Hengaw – Tuesday, October 28, 2025

-The two three-year-old children of Rojda Saadon and Safiye Torsu, Kurdish political prisoners from the Kurdistan of Turkey, are at imminent risk of being separated from their mothers and transferred to the Welfare Organisation.
+The two three-year-old children of Rojda Saadon and Safiye Torsu, Kurdish political prisoners from Turkish Kurdistan, have been separated from their mothers and placed in the care of relatives in Turkey.
 Both women are serving prison sentences alongside their husbands, Fesih Karatash and Mazlom Arli, who are held in Evin and Qarchak Varamin prisons.

-According to information obtained by Hengaw Organization for Human Rights, authorities in Qarchak and Evin prisons have summoned the four detainees and informed them that their young children will soon be removed from their mothers and handed over to the Welfare Organisation.
+According to information obtained by Hengaw Organization for Human Rights, authorities in Qarchak and Evin prisons have summoned the four detainees and informed them that their young children were handed to their relatives in Turkey.

 The four Kurdish nationals from Turkey had previously lived in the Kurdistan Region of Iraq as political refugees.
 In June 2025, Branch 15 of the Tehran Revolutionary Court, presided over by Judge Abolqasem Salavati, sentenced each of them to five years in prison—twenty years in total—on charges of “membership in the Kurdistan Workers’ Party (PKK).”